Smoothed Graph Contrastive Learning via Seamless Proximity Integration: Experiments

 \subsection{Node classification}

-Node classification is one of the important downstream tasks, employed to reflect the effectiveness of the learned graph representation.
-In the first experiment, we employ six small and medium-scale benchmark datasets: Cora, Citeseer, Pubmed, CoauthorCS, Computers, and Photo.
-Table \ref{tab:table_smal_mini_batch} reports the performance of the proposed SGCL model and compares the results with baseline models.
+In the first experiment, we evaluate the SGCL model on six small to medium-scale benchmark datasets: Cora, Citeseer, Pubmed, CoauthorCS, Computers, and Photo.
+Table \ref{tab:table_smal_mini_batch} presents the performance results in comparison with baseline models.
 To generate mini-batches in this experiment, we utilize a random-walk sampling, as outlined in Appendix \ref{sampling_alg}.
 A summary of the results derived from other mini-batching approaches is reported in Table \ref{tab:mini_batches_approaches}.

-The results indicate that our proposed model outperforms the majority of benchmarks, providing validation for the effectiveness of our proposed learning framework.
-In comparison to other benchmarks, the "Computers" graph exhibits a notably high average node degree but a lower degree of homophily (see Table \ref{tab:table_datasets_node}).
-Consequently, this reduces the significance of neighboring nodes in the proposed smoothing approaches, leading to performance degradation compared to MVGRL.
+The results indicate that the SGCL model outperforms the state-of-the-art on most benchmarks, validating the effectiveness of our learning framework.
+On the "Computers" graph, which has a notably high average node degree but lower homophily (Table \ref{tab:table_datasets_node}), the influence of neighboring nodes in the smoothing approaches is reduced, leading to performance degradation compared to CGRA.

-For further investigation and to facilitate a comprehensive comparison with the existing state-of-the-art, we replicated this experiment in a full-batch scenario, adhering to the commonly employed data split in self-supervised learning as provided in the Open Graph Benchmark, as described in Appendix \ref{full_batch_senario} (Table \ref{tab:table_smal_full_batch}).
-The observed performance verifies the enhanced capacity achieved through the utilization of the geometric structure inherent in graphs, enabling improved exploration of positive and negative pairs within the conventional contrastive learning framework.
-It is worth noting that SGCL-T, which leverages Laplacian information using the Tubin smoothing approach, provides better and more promising results, even slightly outperforming the other smoothing approaches.
+The observed performance verifies the enhanced capacity achieved through the utilization of the geometric structure inherent in graphs, enabling improved exploration of positive and negative pairs within the conventional contrastive learning framework. \mb{More evaluation on heterophilic graphs can be found in Appendix \ref{heterophilic_evaluation}.}

+Furthermore, we evaluate the proposed framework on three large-scale graphs: ogbn-arxiv, ogbn-products, and ogbn-proteins.
+Here, the importance of the mini-batch generation step becomes more prominent, as full-batch processing of large-scale graphs can impose considerable demands on GPU memory by requiring all node embeddings to be loaded onto the GPU.
+We employ a random-walk sampling approach to generate mini-batches.